mars887/ImageFlashViewer/README.md

 - Select a folder in the left sidebar or paste a path and press Enter.
 - Left/Right: navigate images.
 Up/Down: mark positive/negative.
 - After marking, auto-advance to the next unreviewed image.
+- Hold `Del`: spotlight preview — the image under the mouse is shown over a dimmed background with small margins.
+Works in both single and grid modes.

 CLI
 - Export (CSV by default):